A constant-time algorithm for middle levels Gray codes: Introduction

 Clearly, the running time of this algorithm is~$\cO(1)$ on average per generated bitstring for $\ell=\Omega(n)$, and the required initialization time~$\cO(n)$ and the required space~$\cO(n)$ are also optimal.

-We implemented our new middle levels Gray code in C++, and we invite the reader to experiment with this code, which can be found on the authors' websites~\cite{www}.
+We implemented our new middle levels Gray code in C++, and we invite the reader to experiment with this code, which can be found and run on the Combinatorial Object Server website~\cite{cos}.
 As a benchmark, we used this code to compute a middle levels Gray code for~$n=19$ in 20~minutes on a standard desktop computer.
 This is by a factor of~$72$ faster than the 24~hours reported in~\cite{muetze-nummenpalo:18} for the algorithm from Theorem~\ref{thm:algo1}, and by four orders of magnitude faster than the 164~days previously needed for a brute-force search~\cite{shimada-amano}.
 Note that a middle levels Gray code for~$n=19$ consists of $N=137.846.528.820\approx 10^{11}$ bitstrings.
-For comparison, a program that simply counts from $1,\ldots,N$ and does nothing else was only by a factor of~$5$ faster (4~minutes) than our middle levels Gray code computation on the same hardware.
-Roughly speaking, we need about 5~machine instructions for producing the next bitstring in the Gray code.
+For comparison, a program that only consists of a loop with a counting variable running from $1,\ldots,N$ and nothing else was only by a factor of~$5$ faster (4~minutes) than our middle levels Gray code computation on the same hardware.
+Roughly speaking, we need about 5~arithmetic operations for producing the next bitstring in the Gray code.

 We now also obtain efficient algorithms for a number of related Gray codes that have been constructed using Theorem~\ref{thm:middle-levels} as an induction basis.
 These Gray codes consist of several combined middle levels Gray codes of smaller dimensions.
-Specifically, it was a long-standing problem to construct a Gray code that lists all $k$-element and $(n-k)$-element subsets of~$[n]$, where $n\geq 2k+1$, by either adding or removing $n-2k$~elements in each step.
+Specifically, it was a long-standing problem (see \cite{MR1152123,MR1271867,MR1778200,MR1999733}) to construct a Gray code that lists all $k$-element and $(n-k)$-element subsets of~$[n]$, where $n\geq 2k+1$, by either adding or removing $n-2k$~elements in each step.
 This was solved in~\cite{MR3759914}, and using Theorem~\ref{thm:algo2} this construction can now be turned into an efficient algorithm.
 Moreover, in~\cite{MR3758308} Theorem~\ref{thm:algo2} is used to derive constant-time algorithms for generating minimum-change listings of all $n$-bit strings whose weight is in some interval~$[k,l]$, $0\leq k\leq l\leq n$, a far-ranging generalization of the middle levels conjecture and the classical problems~(2) and~(3) mentioned before.

 In this work we restrict our attention to computing one particular `canonical' middle levels Gray code for any~$n\geq 1$, even though we know from~\cite{MR3483129} that there are double-exponentially many different ones (recall~\cite[Remark~3]{muetze-nummenpalo:18}).